 Also keep in mind that medical facilities are often basic, and trauma centers are few and far between across the region, often requiring a medivac airlift to access.

 Given all of the above, we strongly recommend getting reliable international travel insurance.
-We use and recommend World Nomads for all of our independent travel overseas.
-We also have close family who have had good experiences with Allianz as well.
+We use and recommend World Nomads for all of our independent travel overseas, and have only had positive experiences with them.

 Despite the World Heritage Status and recent [modest] influx of tourism, Ilha remains very poor with few public services.